Last updated on 2023.06.06

 I’m immensely grateful for all the emails and comments you’ve been sending in.
 I’d like to share an interesting response I got lately.

 Before we get into it, let’s be abundantly clear about something.
 I’m not annoyed and I’m not doing this to make fun of people.
-Which is one reason I’ve kept the identity of the subscriber anonymous.
+Which is one reason I’ve held off the identity of the subscriber.

 Here it goes:

 I really enjoy your emails and tweets.
 I think you have a lot of great insights into optimizing life during the short time we are alive.
 They help me.

 I did want to share an observation and maybe a topic to possibly focus your attention on for future emails.

 What is the end game of all this optimization?
 It seems it is experiential/pleasure oriented.
 My take is the real meat of life and on time proven, Lindy style, truths, are not found in the focus on life optimization and pleasure focused.
 Pleasure is a pointer to something else, something better.
 It is not the wise thing itself to focus on.

 So, real truth, real life, must be found outside the bounds of pleasure seeking and life optimization.